Faculty Research and Writing Workshops

 Upcoming

-Learn to establish and optimize your ORCHID (Open Researcher and Contributor ID), and claim and edit your scholarly profiles in Google Scholar, Web of Science, and Scopus.
-Claiming and maintaining your profiles in these resources ensures that your work is correctly represented and attributed to you, allows you to keep up to date with works in your specific field, and notifies you when authors cite your work or works that you’re citing in your research.
+Learn to establish and optimize your ORCID (Open Researcher and Contributor ID), and claim and edit your scholarly profiles in Google Scholar, Web of Science, and Scopus.
+Claiming and maintaining your profiles ensures that your work is correctly represented and attributed to you, allows you to keep up to date with works in your field, and notifies you when authors cite your work or works that you’re citing in your research.
+Faculty from all disciplines and career stages are welcome to attend.
+Led by Gretchen Lieb, “History and Multidisciplinary Librarian”, Melanie Maksin, Head of Academic Engagement, And Elizabeth Salmon, Social Science Librarian.
+Cosponsored by the Director of Faculty Research.
+If you cannot attend the workshop, please contact researchhelp@vassar.edu to schedule a one-on-one consultation.

 Past Workshops